Lesser flamingo: Description

 The lesser flamingo is the smallest species of flamingo, though it is a tall and large bird by most standards.
 The species can weigh from 1.2 to 2.7 kg.
 The standing height is around 80 to 90 cm.
 The total length (from beak to tail) and wingspan are in the same range of measurements, from 90 to 105 cm.

 Most of the plumage is pinkish white.
 The clearest difference between this species and the greater flamingo, the only other Old World species of flamingo, is the much more extensive black on the bill.
 Size is less helpful to distinguish the two species, unless they occur together, since the sexes of each species also differ in height.

 The extinct species Phoeniconaias proeses in the same genus, from the Pliocene of Australia, is thought to have been even smaller.

+Ecology

 The lesser flamingo may be the most common species of flamingo, with a population that (at its peak) probably numbered up to two million individual birds.
 This species feeds primarily on Spirulina, algae which grow only in very alkaline lakes.
 Presence of flamingo groups near water bodies is an indication of sodic alkaline water which is not suitable for irrigation use.
 Although blue-green in colour, the algae contain the photosynthetic pigments that give the birds their pink colour.
 Their deep bill is specially adapted for filtering tiny food items.
 Other forms of algae taken are Synechocystis minuscula, Synechococcus pevalekii, Synechococcus elongatus, Monoraphidium minutum, Oscillatoria sp. and Lyngbya sp.
 This species will also feed, to a lesser extent, on small invertebrates: copepods (Paradiaptomus africanus), diatoms (Navicula) and rotifers (Brachionus), as well as microscopic alkaliphilic cyanobacteria (Arthrospira fusiformis, A. maxima).

 Predators

-Lesser flamingos are prey to a variety of species, including marabou storks, vultures, baboons, African fish eagles, jackals, hyenas, foxes, Great white pelicans, Martial Eagle, and big cats.
+Lesser flamingos are prey to a variety of species, including marabou storks, vultures, baboons, African fish eagles, jackals, hyenas, foxes, great white pelicans, martial eagles, and big cats.